College of Education, Igueben: Closure and re-opening

 The College of Education, Igueben, was closed down during the military government era in 1984.
 The institution was however reopened in 2006 under the administration of Chief (Dr.) Lucky Igbinedion, the then Governor of Edo State.

 Campus structure

-In 2020, the government of Edo State, under the leadership of the state governor, Mr. Godwin Obaseki, transformed the individual Colleges of Education in the state to one central college of education called Edo State College of Education.
+In 2020, the government of Edo State, under the leadership of the state governor, Mr. Godwin Obaseki, transformed the individual Colleges of Education in the state (College of Education Ekiadolor and College of Education Abudu) to one central college of education called Edo State College of Education.
 The College of Education, Igueben was made a campus of the state college of Education.